Discovering Japan in the Spring

 Spring Adventures in Japan

 The season is the perfect time for you to step outside.
 Fancy a hike?
-Trails in the Japanese Alps lead through valleys and peaks that could inspire poetry.
-Coastal walks like the Sanriku Coast offer stunning ocean views, while photographers will find inspiration capturing reflections of Mount Fuji in Lake Kawaguchi or cherry blossoms framing historic temples in Nikko National Park.
-Whether it’s exploring Kenrokuen Garden in Kanazawa or strolling through tranquil rural villages, spring rewards wanderers with scenery and serenity.
+Trails in the Japanese Alps lead through valleys and peaks that could inspire poetry, and the Tateyama Kurobe Alpine Route is a must-see for nature lovers, especially for its impressive snow walls and panoramic views.
+Coastal walks like the Sanriku Coast offer stunning ocean views, while photographers will find inspiration capturing reflections of Mount Fuji, a national symbol of Japan, in Lake Kawaguchi and the breathtaking scenery of the surrounding lakes region.

 Arashiyama Bamboo Grove in Kyoto and Osaka's vibrant Dotonbori district at night, highlighting springtime travel in Japan.